doubldragon/minesweeper/README.md

 * [How to play minesweeper](https://www.youtube.com/watch?v=l24k_KQg84k)

 ## GitHub:
-Make sure to create your own branch and push your finished code!
+<p>Make sure to create your own branch and push your finished code!
 If you work in a group, just be sure to list all contributors!
-I will review the code and give any suggestions next week!
+I will review the code and give any suggestions next week!</p>

+<p>Push regulary to your branch with meaningful commit messages!</p>